 The RD&E's application for NHS Foundation Trust status was approved in December 2003 and following a rigorous assessment process the trust became an NHS Foundation Trust on 1 April 2004, making it one of the first in the country to achieve this new status.

-When a trust like the RD&E is granted NHS Foundation Trust status it becomes as independent, public interest organisation that is no longer subject to direction from the Health Secretary.
-As an NHS Foundation Trust the RD&E is accountable to the local community for the services we deliver, and to the independent regulator who ensures that we work within our terms of authorisation and our constitution.
+When a trust like the RD&E is granted NHS Foundation Trust status it becomes an independent, public benefit organisation that is no longer subject to direct control by the Health Secretary of Ste for Health.
+As an NHS Foundation Trust the RD&E is accountable to the local community for the services we deliver, and to the independent regulator, Monitor who ensures that we work within our terms of authorisation and our constitution.
+The Care quality commission inspects the Trust to ensure services are of the highest quality.

 The RD&E is still an NHS organisation and as such will always stand by the main principle that underpins the NHS, that of healthcare provided free at the point of delivery.
 It will continue to work within national frameworks and to national standards, though with much greater local autonomy for service development.

-Organisations such as primary care trusts and local authorities also have representatives on the council of governors, but the majority of the governors are elected from among local people.
+Organisations such Clinical Commissioning Groups (which have taken over from Primary Care Trusts) and local authorities also have representatives on the council of governors, but the majority of the governors are elected from among local people.

 The council of governors works with the board of directors (Executive and Non-executive) advising on forward plans and helping to develop the strategy for the NHSFT that best suits the needs of local people.